The impact of glossophobia

 There can be no doubt that those who suffer from glossophobia are experiencing a challenge to life that many of us don’t truly appreciate.
 The choices available, the pathways for personal and professional progression, the connection to groups of friends and family, all potentially limited.
 Recognising this, and then talking about it openly is crucial.
 Then ensuring that those with the phobia are supported to access help in the best possible way for them, so that they aren’t crippled by what some of us simply brush off as stage fright, that is what we should be doing.

 The team at oVRcome are working on a programme to support those with glossophobia, including a free test; both coming soon.
 In the meantime, why not read more about the subject to learn about how it affects us.
-This article takes a look at some of the key indicators which someone who has the phobia may demonstrate.
+Liam Tracey's article, Are you Glossophobic? takes a look at some of the key indicators which someone who has the phobia may demonstrate.